pglen/comlin64/README.md

 ## This is the successor of the ComLin32 project for 64 bit PCs.

-### Code in motion, nothing much usable.

-!!
-UNTESTED -- USE IT WITH CARE!!
+### In Beta.
+Fully functional.

 Preface

     *   The Community Linux project aims to provide a simple Linux distribution for the masses.
-    *   It is a fully functional GUI right from the CD/Thumb drive within the first 30 seconds of power up.
-(21 seconds measured 0n dell laptop)
+    *   It is a fully functional GUI right from the Thumb drive within the first 30 seconds to power up.
+(21 seconds measured on a Dell I5 laptop)
     *   It is installation-less, and it looks and feels like a real hard drive installation.
      _________________________________________________________________